blakeruprecht/blakeruprecht.github.io/content/breathing.md

 - **Reciprocity** - I'm in relationship with others, who also want to live, and have given me everything.
 I give back, I treat others how I want to be treated.
 - **Integrity** - My thoughts, words, and actions are the same.
 I am solid, grounded, trustworthy, and loving.
 Not perfect, but real.

-## Air: from Detachment to Radiance
+## Air: from Detachment to Play
 - **Detachment** - There's too much to think about.
 Let go, detach from all illusions.
 I can be free from any thought at any moment I choose.
 - **Curiosity** - From stillness, ask "what's true"?
 Look closer.
 Question everything, even your longest held beliefs.
 - **Adaptability** - Welcome being wrong.
 Update beliefs constantly.
 Stay intellectually flexible and light.
 - **Clarity** - Zoom out and see what really matters.
 Strip away everything but what matters.
 Keep it simple, the best signal is love.
-- **Radiance** - Delight in surprise and humor.
+- **Play** - Delight in surprise and humor.
+Play everything.
 Shine new ideas in service of love.
 Wit that warms.
 Insight that bonds people.
 Strategy becomes poetry.
 Precision becomes beauty.

 ## Water: from Feeling to Surrender
 - **Feeling** - Raw, shifting, hard to pin down.
 Pleasure, pain, anxiety, desire.